2pisoftware/project-bootstrap/README.md

-# project-bootstrap
+# Project Bootstrap
-Common files to help create new projects quickly.
+Common files to help create new projects.